Where Is Mobile App Data Stored?

 - Limited Control: Unlike traditional software, with SaaS apps, the user can only access and configure the application as much as the provider allows and cannot customize it beyond that point.

-- Interoperability: A business may not be able to integrate SaaS applications with their existing applications and systems.
+- Inability to Integrate: A business may not be able to integrate SaaS applications with their existing applications and systems.
 This is particularly true if a business needs to access data from multiple sources.

 - Reliability: SaaS software can be unreliable because it is not accessible if the SaaS provider or the internet connection goes down.